Mamonas Assassinas (album): Commercial performance

 The album is the 9th best-selling album of all time in Brazil amongst national artists, and the third best-selling album of the 1990s.
-The album broke several records previously unseen before in the country, and it remains to this day as the best-selling debut album ever in Brazil, as well as the fastest-selling album in a single day in the country, seeling 25,000 copies in just 12 hours.
+The album broke several records previously unseen before in the country, and it remains to this day as the best-selling debut album ever in Brazil, as well as the fastest-selling album in a single day in the country, selling 25,000 copies in just 12 hours.
 At one point, it sold 50,000 copies per day, 100,000 copies every two days, which granted a Gold certification at the time, and it went on to sell more than 350,000 copies in a week.
 In less than 100 days the album had sold 1 million copies, doubling that number by December 1995.
 With 2 million copies sold in just six months, it became the fastest selling album of all time in Brazil.
 The band dominated Brazilian radio stations and received overall acclaim, making them legends in history of Brazilian music.